-3.3 Light pollution has three main sources: Sky glow, glare and light trespass.
-The strength and direction of any lights source can exacerbate pollution and blue-white light is particularly damaging as it able to penetrate the atmosphere at greater distances.
+Light pollution has three main sources: sky glow, glare and light trespass.
+The strength and direction of any light source can exacerbate pollution.
+Blue-white light is particularly damaging as it able to penetrate the atmosphere at greater distances.
 It is also important to consider a 'fourth' source of pollution, which is due to the presence of lighting itself within dark areas.